- Rates & Property

 How to object

-Your objection must be in writing and sent to the Council within 15 working days after the date of the first public notice.
+Your objection must be in writing and submitted to QLDC within 25 working days of the public notice being published online.

 Send objections to: